vineethkumarv/sv-wiki/Control-Flow.md

 ### 1. for
-for loop, execute the statements multiple times until the statement become false.
+for loop, execute the statements multiple times until the condition become false.
 Execution of "for loop" requires three steps -

 a.
 Initialization - It will first initialize the variable.
 b. condition -  give condition to the loops.
 It will decide the purpose of the loop.
 c. modifier - means in this part, the increment or decrement is done.

 **Syntax** -
 `              for (initialization; condition; modifier) begin  `